Apply online now

 Use our licence selector tool to discover which licence type is best for your business.

-Apply online now if you know which licence you need and you're read to submit your application.
+Apply online now if you know which licence you need and you're ready to submit your application.

-A special drink-on-premises authorisation for small-scale producers of beer, cider and spirits will be trialled in Sydney’s Inner West LGA for 12 months
+A special drink-on-premises authorisation for small-scale producers of beer, cider and spirits is currently being trialled.

 This licence allows the sale of alcohol at your establishment where another product or service is the primary purpose of your business.